 I was born in Ethiopia, and lived in Scotland until I was 18 and in Bristol since then.
 Currently I am the Renew Wellbeing cafe manager here at St Anne’s and am passionate about serving the local community and sharing God’s love.

 Melissa is also our safeguarding officer and can be contacted in confidence with regard to any safeguarding issues.

 I have been worshipping at St Anne’s since 2009 and am committed to enabling our church community to grow spiritually and numerically.
 I have lived in Eastville and Easton since 1990 and love the diversity and community feeling in the area.

-Rachel Hadley, Sacristan/Ministry Team; John Hadley, Associate Priest/Ministry Team/PCC secretary
+Rachel Hadley, Sacristan; John Hadley, Associate Priest/Leadership Team

 (Rachel) I was born in London, and am half Sri Lankan.
 At St Anne’s I help with creating and leading liturgy, choosing music, and singing in the music group.
 I also enjoy talking with people and hearing their stories.
 I really like the mixture of people at St Anne’s, and the desire to welcome and include everyone.